Anantha-Rao12/Anantha-Rao12.github.io/_pages/advice.md

 2. Andrej Karpathy's <a href="https://cs.stanford.edu/people/karpathy/advice.html" target="_blank">advice</a> to young students and undergraduates.

-3. Jaan Altosaar's <a href="https://jaan.io/how-to-apply-to-grad-school/" target="_blank">comprehensive post</a> outlining the process of applying to graduate schools in the west.
+3. Jaan Altosaar's <a href="https://jaan.io/how-to-apply-to-grad-school/" target="_blank">comprehensive post</a> outlining the process of applying to graduate schools.